xsltdev/angdev.ru/docs/angular/toh-pt1.md

 ## Summary

-*   You used `ng generate` to create a second `HeroesComponent`.
+-   You used `ng generate` to create a second `HeroesComponent`.
-*   You displayed the `HeroesComponent` by adding it to the `AppComponent` shell.
+-   You displayed the `HeroesComponent` by adding it to the `AppComponent` shell.
-*   You applied the `UppercasePipe` to format the name.
+-   You applied the `UppercasePipe` to format the name.
-*   You used two-way data binding with the `ngModel` directive.
+-   You used two-way data binding with the `ngModel` directive.
-*   You learned about the `AppModule`.
+-   You learned about the `AppModule`.
-*   You imported the `FormsModule` in the `AppModule` so that Angular would recognize and apply the `ngModel` directive.
+-   You imported the `FormsModule` in the `AppModule` so that Angular would recognize and apply the `ngModel` directive.
-*   You learned the importance of declaring components in the `AppModule`.
+-   You learned the importance of declaring components in the `AppModule`.

-@reviewed 2022-02-28
+:date: 28.02.2022